dlford/dlford/README.md

 ### Hi there, I'm Dan - aka [dlford][website]

-I'm a Developer, Designer, IT/Linux Nerd, and Musician.x Most of my code lives on a private GitLab server, but I'm working on cleaning things up and moving them here.
+I'm a Developer, Designer, IT/Linux Nerd, and Musician.
+Most of my code lives on a private GitLab server, but I'm working on cleaning things up and moving them here.